Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will slow the progress.
+- Inability to establish achievable goals will impede the progress.

 - Negativity is not a good thing in any work environment.